Coco Ho

 Coco Malia Camille Hapaikekoa Ho (born April 28, 1991) is a professional Hawaiian surfer born in Honolulu, Hawaii.
 She began surfing at 7 years old, following in the footsteps of her family.

 Early years

 At age 7, Coco Ho began following in the footsteps of her surfer family.
-Coco's father, Michael Ho, was a professional surfer (World Cup and 1982 Pipe Masters) as well as her uncle, Derek Ho (1993 World Champion).
-Her brother, Mason Ho (1st Place Cold Water Classic ASP Pro Jr. 2008), played a major role in Coco's early surfing influences; he inspired her to surf as well as he did.
-With her parents allowing her to discover the sport of surfing, and with brother Mason there to impress her, Coco was set for a life in the water.

-Coco earned her first sponsorship at 8 years old and at age 17, she qualified for the ASP Women's World Championship Tour.
-In 2009, Coco won the Rookie of the Year award.
-Raised on Oahu's North Shore, Coco spent most of her time surfing the "Seven Mile Miracle.”
-Coco is now the new face for Volcom Clothing and lifestyle brand.
+Her father, Michael Ho, was formerly a professional surfer (World Cup and 1982 Pipe Masters), as was her uncle, Derek Ho (1993 World Champion).
+Her brother, Mason Ho (1st Place Cold Water Classic ASP Pro Jr. 2008), played a major role in her early surfing influences.
+Ho earned her first sponsorship at 8-years-old, and at age 17, she qualified for the ASP Women's World Championship Tour.
+In 2009, she won the Rookie of the Year award.
+Raised on Oahu's North Shore, Ho spent most of her time surfing the "Seven Mile Miracle.”
+She is the face for the Volcom clothing brand.